-- Authorship of published articles, books, papers (up to 5 hours);
+- authorship of published journals, articles, books, papers (up to 3 hours may be claimed);

-- Preparation and presentation of material to be used in a CPD activity or in other forms of education ie. lecturing (up to 5 hours) –when this is not your full-time employment;
+- preparation and presentation of material to be used in a CPD activity or in other forms of education ie. lecturing (up to 5 hours may be claimed) –when this is not your full-time employment;

-- Postgraduate degree or diploma courses (up to 5 hours);
+- postgraduate degree or diploma courses (up to 5 hours may be claimed);

 Note: Unless otherwise noted, only two hours can be claimed for a formal activity at any one time.